zahTayar/Threads-calculate-gcd-/README.md

 # exe1OpS
 /*
-exercise one in operation systems
+exercise one in operation systems,
 Read from text numbers and build two process
 From each get two numbers and calculate the gcd
-The communication between them happend with pipes
+The communication between them happen with pipes
 */

 //v2_child